B2B SaaS stands for “business to business software as a service.“

-Acronyms are confusing – and the term “B2B SaaS” is doubly so, because it’s made up of a pair of them.
-Let’s unpack each one so that you can have a clearer idea of the total term’s meaning.
-Then, we’ll break down a few key categories of the B2B SaaS industry while providing examples of B2B SaaS companies.
+Acronyms are confusing, and the term “B2B SaaS” is doubly so because it’s made up of a pair of them.
+In this guide, we’ll clarify the B2B SaaS meaning, explain how it differs from other models, and show what the B2B SaaS industry looks like.
 By the end, you should have a clear understanding of the term.

 Ready to get to the bottom of B2B SaaS?
 Let’s dive in.